capu-bia/fingerprint-r503-mqtt/README.md

 ## What is this?

-This a firmware for arduino like devices with integrated WIFI adapter, based on ESP8266 board, like the [Wemos D1 Mini](https://amzn.to/3fP5Pir).
+This is a firmware for arduino-like devices with integrated WIFI adapter, based on ESP8266 board, like the [Wemos D1 Mini](https://amzn.to/3fP5Pir).

-Connect one of these board to a [R503 Fingerprint capacitive sensor](https://amzn.to/31WWdd6) and you can send commands via MQTT protocol to an IoT hub.
+Connect one of these boards to a [R503 Fingerprint capacitive sensor](https://amzn.to/31WWdd6) and you can send commands via MQTT protocol to an IoT hub.

 This project is made with [Home Assistant](https://www.home-assistant.io/) integration in mind, but it can be used to only interact with any MQTT broker.